garyranson/graph-wip/doc/css.md

 At printing time, these styles will:

-* strip all background colors, change the font color to black, and remove the `text-shadow` — done in order to [help save printer ink and speed up the printing process](http://www.sanbeiji.com/archives/953)
+* strip all background colors, change the font color to black, and remove the `text-shadow` — done in order to [help save printer ink and speed mouseUp the printing process](http://www.sanbeiji.com/archives/953)
 * underline and expand links to include the URL — done in order to allow users to know where to refer to<br>